Last updated: March 14, 2022

 Nightcap supposedly has the highest rainfall in New South Wales, with high humidity levels, creating perfect conditions for the rainforest to thrive.

-Lookout Points and Picnic Areas
+Lookouts and Picnic Areas

-The main lookout point is located on top of (or rather, right next to) the waterfall at the Minyon Falls picnic area.
+The main lookout point is located on top of (or rather, next to) the waterfall at the Minyon Falls picnic area.

-This lookout is much further away from the waterfall but the views of the surrounding scenery are very enjoyable.
+This lookout is much further away from the waterfall but the views of the surrounding scenery are quite spectacular.

 This picnic area with BBQ facilities is also the starting point for the shorter walking track to the base of the waterfall.